fadom06/obsidian-periodic-table/README.md

 An obsidian plugin that adds a simplistic, color-coded, and interactive periodic table to your notes that links to custom made notes about the respective elements.
 It can also render simplistic svgs of atoms using json and javascript.

 ## Installation
-1. Install main.js, manifest.json, elements.7z (recommended, but optional), element_cards.css and [periodic-table-lookup.json](https://github.com/Bowserinator/Periodic-Table-JSON/blob/master/periodic-table-lookup.json)
+1. Install main.js, manifest.json, elements.7z (recommended, but optional), periodic_table.css and [periodic-table-lookup.json](https://github.com/Bowserinator/Periodic-Table-JSON/blob/master/periodic-table-lookup.json)
 2. Create folder under .obsidian/plugins call it "periodic-table-widget" (or whatever).
 3. Move main.js and manifest.json into newly made folder.
 4. Extract elements.7z into vault (if optional step taken, links all cells of periodic table to files)